 One of the all-time classic thrillers, Baby Jane holds up because it hinges on performances.
 It’s an actor’s movie.
 The hatred that Bette Davis and Joan Crawford held for each other can still be intently felt today.
 It’s burned into the film itself and that, if anything, proves that What Ever Happened to Baby Jane can be just as effective to watch now as it was fifty years ago.

 An all-time cult classic, Spider Baby is a masterpiece of unashamed weirdness, which is still its greatest strength.
-Sid Haig makes a hell of a debut in a performance he still considers one of his favorites.
-The influence this still holds on directors like Peter Jackson and Rob Zombie and upon the current trends of camp filmmaking in general is still readily apparent.
+Sid Haig makes a hell of a debut in a performance the late actor considered to be one of his favorites.
+The influence this still holds on directors like Peter Jackson and Rob Zombie and upon the current trends of camp filmmaking in general is readily apparent.

 Night of the Living Dead